RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 ---
 On Kubernetes, Redis Enterprise [Active-Active]({{<relref "/rs/databases/active-active/_index.md">}}) databases provide read and write access to the same dataset from different Kubernetes clusters.
 For more general information about Active-Active, see the [Redis Enterprise Software docs]({{<relref "/rs/databases/active-active/_index.md">}}).

-Creating an Active-Active database requires [routing]({{<relref "/kubernetes/re-databases/set-up-ingress-controller.md">}}) network access between two Redis Enterprise clusters residing in two different Kubernetes clusters.
+Creating an Active-Active database requires [routing]({{<relref "/kubernetes/re-databases/set-up-ingress-controller.md">}}) network access between two Redis Enterprise clusters residing in different Kubernetes clusters.
 Without the proper access configured for each cluster, syncing between the databases instances will fail.

 This process consists of: